alexisvafiadis/Community-Center-Website-Rework/readme.md

 ## Project Structure

 The project is organized into several directories and files that handle different aspects of the website's functionality.
+- `main` folder: contains all the code and resources used
+- `PHPMailer` folder: contains the imported library which should remain untouched
+- `saith.sql` file: contains the SQL code for creating the website database.

-Here's a structured breakdown:
+Here's a structured breakdown of the **main** folder:

 ### 1. Core Files
 These files are located in the root directory and contain the core functionality for the website: